mark-mcdermott/drivetracks-wip-nuxt3/README.md

 ### Tokens
 - `cd ~/app/backend`
 - `rails db:encryption:init`
-- that should output something like:
+- ^ that should output something like:
 ```
 active_record_encryption:
   primary_key: one_primary_key
   deterministic_key: one_deterministic_key
   key_derivation_salt: one_key_derivation_salt
 ```
-- copy that and then run `EDITOR="code --wait" rails credentials:edit`
+- copy all that output (not the block above) and then run `EDITOR="code --wait" rails credentials:edit`
 - then paste what you copied at the end of the credentials file and save and then close the file
 - make `~/app/backend/app/models/user.rb` look like this:
 ```